 Ellen Langer, Professor of Psychology.
 Mindlessness and mindfulness; leadership, charisma, decision making, perceived control, creativity, authenticity.

 Jennifer Lerner, Professor of Public Policy and Management.
-Decision sciences, emotion, and
+Decision sciences, emotion, and accountability.

 Jay W. Lorsch, Louis E. Kirstein Professor of Human Relations.
 Changing practices and behavior in American boardrooms.